 - 2. Always use positive reinforcement

 - 5. Don’t force training

 Dogs and cats can live together in perfect harmony, but sometimes there can be a little tension.
 Dogs are pack animals who love company, while cats are lone hunters who prefer independence.
 Dogs often play with other pups by chasing them, which cats may perceive as a threat.

 But fear not – this behaviour can be controlled.
-In this article we’ll explore why do dogs chase cats, how to stop dogs chasing your cats, and what to do if they do not stop.
+In this article, we’ll explore why dogs chase cats, how to stop dogs from chasing your cats, and what to do if they do not stop.

 Why do dogs chase cats?

 When a dog chases a cat, it is usually because they are following their instincts – particularly if your dog is a breed originally used for chasing or herding.
 Other times, when a dog chases cats, they might just want to play, and they will chase a cat a little like they will chase a ball that has been thrown for them.

 Dogs chase cats because they have a strong chase instinct and that movement can trigger this instinct.
 However, there are instances of dogs living with cats for years without chasing them before suddenly developing this instinct.

 It is important to stop dogs chasing cats as soon as you see this behaviour in your own pets.
 Dogs should see cats as their companions, and not as toys.